25 Plants for Instant Curb Appeal in Front of Your House

 ProvenWinners.com

-Stately urns or traditional stone and resin pots of flowers and foliage will catch a buyer's eye, but they don't suit every home style.
-Galvanized tubs, half barrels and other informal containers add charm to cottages, ranch houses, mountain retreats, log cabins, farmhouses and more.
+Stately urns or traditional stone and resin pots of flowers and foliage are eyecatchers, but they don't suit every home style.
+Galvanized tubs, half barrels and other informal containers can hold plants for the front of the house and add charm to cottages, ranch houses, mountain retreats, log cabins and farmhouses.
 This blue-purple butterfly bush, Lo & Behold 'Lilac Chip' Buddleia, grows 18 to 30 inches tall and plays nicely with red Superbena Scarlet Star verbena and Superbells White calibrachoas.
-The butterfly bush is hardy in Zones 5-9, while the other plants are annuals in cold winter areas.
+The butterfly bush is hardy in Zones 5 to 9, while the other plants are annuals in cold winter areas.

 White and Red Caladiums in Flower Bed